Is Mac Address Same As Ip Address

 Knowing the difference between MAC and IP addresses can also help you understand network security concepts.

 • MAC Address Spoofing: Be aware that MAC addresses can be spoofed.
-This means that a malicious actor can change their device's MAC address to impersonate another device.
+So in practice, a malicious actor can change their device's MAC address to impersonate another device.
 This can be used to bypass MAC address filtering or to launch man-in-the-middle attacks.

 • IP Address Spoofing: Similarly, IP addresses can also be spoofed.
 This can be used to launch denial-of-service attacks or to hide the origin of malicious traffic.